tpaschalis/gophersub/README.md

 * Works with SubRip `.srt` and WebVTT `.vtt` files
 * Designed with modularity and extensibility in mind
 * Extensively tested using Table-Driven Tests.
 Always at >95% coverage
-* Easy to work with, either as an imported package (a command-line application is in the works)
+* Easy to work with, either as an imported package or a command-line application (soon!)

 Most of the actions you might expect from such a tool are already implemented!